Torches

 Additional Supplies for micro torches

-You’ll want flashback arrestors for your torches too.
+You’ll want flashback arrestors for your torches, too.
 The Smith and the Gentec are B fittings.
-Not sure yet about the Hoke or the Meco Midget.
-The best type is those for the back of the torch handle and the second-best scenario is hose to regulators.
+I’m not sure yet about the Hoke or the Meco Midget.
+The best type is those for the back of the torch handle, and the second-best scenario is for the hose to regulators.
 Ensure that you are purchasing the correct type!
-It should denote torch or regulator!
+It should denote a torch or regulator!

 You might also want connectors for disposable gas canisters.
-Check that the adapter will work with your torch, first!
+Check that the adapter will work with your torch first!
 These adapters will work with the Smith and the Gentec.
-You might want to purchase only oxygen or only propane adapters too.
-Here’s the VERY PRICEY Oxygen and Propane.
+You might want to purchase only oxygen or propane adapters, too.
+Here are the very expensive oxygen and Propane adapters.

 Tip Talk